availproject/avail/README.md

 ### Sync mode
 You can sync to the chain using:
 - Full mode: This is the default if nothing is specified and will download all the blocks data, you can also use `--sync full`
 - Warp mode: This is will download the latest state then all the blocks data.
 It's the fastest and recommended way to have a running node.
-User `--sync warp`
+Use `--sync warp`
-- Fast / Fast Unsafe: This is currently not supported since it does not download data needed for Avail computation.
+- Fast / Fast Unsafe: This is currently not supported since it does not download data needed for Avail specific computation.

 ## Generate test code coverage report